 We encounter substantial competition in most of our product lines, although no single competitor competes with us across all product lines.
 Certain of our competitors may have greater financial and other resources than us.
 In some cases, competitors are smaller than we are, but well established in specific product niches.
 Celerity offers products that compete with our pressure and materials delivery products.
 Advanced Energy and Horiba offer materials delivery products that compete with our product line of mass flow controllers.
-Nor-Cal Products and VAT offer products that compete with our vacuum components.
-Inficon offers products that compete with our vacuum measurement and gas analysis products.
-Brooks Automation and Inficon offer products that compete with our vacuum gauging products.
+Nor-Cal Products and VAT offer products that compete with our vacuum measurement and gas analysis products.
+Advanced Energy offers products that compete with our vacuum gauging products.
 Advanced Energy offers products that compete with our power delivery and reactive gas generator products.